ilios/user-guide/courses-and-sessions/sessions/sort-learning-materials.md

 ## Updated Sort Order

 The result of all of these steps is shown below.
-We moved the fourth learning material up to become the first learning material as presented to viewers of this sessions - learners and non-learners alike.
+We moved the fourth learning material up to become the first learning material as presented to viewers of this session - learners and non-learners alike.

 ![updated sort order](../../images/sort_session_learning_materials/updated_sort_order.png)